PAPERZILLA

 Stop searching from scratch.
 Start running a research feed.

-Create a Paperzilla project for the work you care about, and let Paperzilla monitor the literature, rank the important papers, summarize what matters, and deliver updates wherever you work.
+Create a Paperzilla project for the work you care about, and let Paperzilla monitor papers and related research data, rank what matters, summarize key findings, and deliver updates wherever you work.

 Guided setup; takes less than 2 minutes